 - First, connect the speaker to the power source

 - Connect to Wi-Fi using the mobile application

 - Do the wavy-wavy-hand-dance

 - Done.
-You can start playing music.
+You can start asking Alexa or Google Assistant to play your favorite music.

 That's it.
 The Sonos mobile application will guide you through the setup; if you follow the instructions, there's no chance of messing it up.
 You can also refer to the user manual for further guidance.
 Alternatively, you can reach out to the Sonos support team — they're superb and very helpful.

 All Sonos speakers have a good reputation for their visual appearance.
 Compared to other smart home speakers on the market, Sonos is the best visually.

 The Sonos One and Sonos PLAY:1 have identical looks, weight, and dimensions.
 However, while they look the same, there are small updates in the Sonos One design.
 However, the Sonos One is the exact same design as the Sonos One SL.

 Sonos states that the One and the SL model follow in the footsteps of the PLAY:1.
 The main difference is that the Sonos One and the SL version have capacitive control play pause buttons and no physical buttons on top and Play:1 does have physical buttons.